hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/select.md

 WHERE i.type like 'CK%'
 ```

-While both tables have a column with the name `created`, they distinguished with different aliases: `in#created` and `br#created` respectively.
+While both tables have a column with the name `created`, the query distinguishes them using different aliases: `in#created` and `br#created` respectively.

 Renaming the columns with different prefixes (and/or suffixes) for each table allows the `parseRow()` method to classify them back to
 the corresponding VOs.
 In this case `getProperty()` produced the property name that `parseRow()` expects.
 You can use